yriyazi/High-Resolution-Remote-Sensing-Image-Captioning-Based-on-Structured-Attention-and-SAM-Network/README.md

 **Evaluation:**

 The proposed method has been extensively evaluated on three remote sensing image captioning benchmark datasets.
 The evaluation includes detailed ablation studies and parameter analyses.
-The results demonstrate that our approach outperforms state-of-the-art methods in terms of captioning accuracy.
+The results demonstrate that our approach outperforms state-of-the-art methods regarding captioning accuracy.
 Furthermore, our method's ability to generate high-resolution and meaningful segmentation masks adds significant value to the remote sensing image analysis pipeline.

 **Contributing:**

 Contributions to this project are welcome!
-If you're interested in improving the automatic language description generation for remote sensing images, please feel free to submit pull requests or reach out to the project maintainers.
+If you're interested in improving the automatic language description generation for remote-sensing images, please submit pull requests or contact the project maintainers.

 **License:**